Cbrgr/frontend-interview-challenge/README.md

 - Start coding !

 If you have any question or if something is not clear, do not hesitate to ask!

+## Applicant comments ----- Going further

+- Improve state management -> Reactivity API ?
+- Use a more standardized component for the custom Select
+- Add an internal scroll to always show the status selector on top AND/OR apply a "sticky" positionning to the table head